>-

 * Pass Criteria:

-1. Endpoint accepts POST requests.
+1. Endpoint accepts POST requests and returns 201 on success.

 2. Validates payload and returns 400 for invalid data.